maltreanungkur/web/content/teaching/UDGRP/_index.md

 **Date**: November 25, 2024.<br>
 **Speaker**: Rinkiny Ghatak. <br>

-In this lecture, we cover prerequisites of GGT, including:
+In this lecture, Rinkiny will cover basics of group theory, including:
 - Definition of Group
 - Examples of Group
+- Subgroups
 - Structure preserving maps in Groups (Homomorphism and Isomorphism)
-- Subgroups
 - Normal Subgroups and Cosets
-- 1st Isomorphism Theorem
+- The 1st Isomorphism Theorem
 - The Correspondence Theorem

 **Lecture Notes**: <br>